How Explanation Design uses Datylon to create a report with 250+ charts

 Extensive styling features

 Details are important.
 As a designer, Klaas wanted to be able to style the charts with the highest level of detail.
 Making his own design decisions and customizing the design for this specific project of the Access to Medicine Foundation.
-He also wanted to ensure optimal readability of the report with an attractive, clear, and consistent layout to share the insights.
+He also wanted to ensure the optimal readability of the report with an attractive, clear, and consistent layout to share the insights.

 All design or styling features that matter are at hand in Datylon for Illustrator.
 Klaas carefully chose the appropriate chart types and styled all the chart elements such as axes, axis labels, colors, font types, annotations, and so on, just as he wanted it.
 And, of course, apply them consistently across the 250+ graphs in the report.